ozanMSFT/pytorch-wiki/The-Ultimate-Guide-to-PyTorch-Contributions.md

 <details>
 <summary><h3><b>Reporting Issues</b></h3></summary>
 If you happen to run into some unexpected behavior, you can help by creating an issue (if a similar one doesn't already exist on the tracker).
 Use the Bug Report template and supply as much information as you can, and any additional insights/guesses you might have.
-See <a href="Finding-or-Creating-Issues">Finding or Creating Issues</a> to get started.
+See <a href="Finding-or-Reporting-Issues">Finding or Reporting Issues</a> to get started.

 </details>